 UBC Okanagan’s Bachelor of Management degree is designed to help you achieve those goals.

 While traditional business schools might direct students to chase profits, UBC Okanagan’s program will teach you how to incorporate social, financial, and environmental sustainability into the way organizations are run.

-Your first two years will offer a broad overview of management and business principles, with the option for you to focus on particular areas such as financial accounting, marketing, and management communications if you wish.
-Your third and fourth years will let you dive more deeply into topics that you care about, while continuing to ensure that you study a wide range of management skills.
+Your first two years will offer a broad overview of management and business principles, focusing on particular areas such as financial accounting, marketing, and management communications if you wish.
+Your third and fourth years will let you dive more deeply into topics that you care about, for example entrepreneurship or sustainability, while continuing to allow you study a wide range of subjects.
 You’ll finish the program with hands-on experience creating real-life management solutions for one of UBC’s partner organizations.

-After graduating, you’ll be ready to work within your community, launch your own business, or empower organizational change.
+After graduating, you’ll be ready to work within your community or beyond, launch your own business, and/or empower organizational change.

 Discover how the Bachelor of Management program taught three students the skills to achieve their goals, including fighting for marginalized people in India, helping Indigenous communities in Canada, and launching their own business.

 What makes the program unique?